 In order to provide a point of reference for the restoration simulation results, Figures 20, 21, and 22 show the baseline hydrologic, water quality, and habitat integrity indices for riparian reaches.
-The integrity index, or change in integrity index, in Figures 20-31 is shown at the local drainage area scale to facilitate a comparison between riparian reaches.
+The change in integrity indices in all figures below is shown at the local drainage area scale to facilitate a comparison between riparian reaches.
 However, it should be realized that integrity indices apply only to the riparian reach and not the full extent of the local drainage